 My name is Gary Guth.
 I'm 68 years old, and I've been teaching bagpipes since 1978.

 But I wasn't born a confident performer.
-I was a deathly afraid introvert.
+I was a fearful, nervous introvert.
 The kind of guy who got physically sick before performing in front of people.
 I literally threw up before my first solo competition.

 And along the way, I built something I didn't expect: a teaching system that takes complete beginners, people who've never played a single instrument, and turns them into independent musicians who can pick up a book of a thousand tunes and play any one of them.

-Here's what most people don't know: most bagpipers can't read rhythm.
-They learn tunes by memorization, copying what someone else plays.
-Which means they get stuck.
+Here's what most people don't know, most bagpipers can't read rhythm.
+They learn tunes by imitation, copying what someone else plays.
+That means they get stuck.
 I once worked with a pipe band that had 20 pipers, 20 tunes, and was 20 years old, with zero original members.
 People learned their 20 tunes, got bored, and left.

 90% of bagpipe students quit within six months.
 Not because they lack talent.
 Because traditional teaching gives them nothing to hold onto.
 You grind through exercises for months and never feel like a bagpiper.